 Hurtigruten is also turning to new technologies to reduce its carbon footprint.
 The company has recently signed the largest contract for liquefied biogas (LBG) in the history of the shipping industry, with the Norwegian company Biokraft.
 Biokraft operates the world’s largest LBG plant, which produces fuel from locally sourced biowaste, including aquaculture waste.
 Hurtigruten is using roughly USD 88 million to retrofit its older vessels to run on liquefied natural gas (LNG), LBG or biodiesel.
 Moreover, the company has eliminated almost all single-use plastics from its 17 ships.

-The jewels in the company’s crown, however, are the world’s first battery-hybrid cruise ships – which will reduce fuel consumption and carbon emissions by more than 20 per cent compared with other vessels of their class.
-The MS Roald Amundsen is already in operation.
-The *MS Fridtjof Nansen *is under construction in Norway and scheduled for launch in 2020.
+The jewels in the company’s crown, however, are the world’s first battery-hybrid cruise ships – MS Roald Amundsen and MS Fridtjof Nansen – which will reduce fuel consumption and carbon emissions by more than 20 per cent compared with other vessels of their class.

 If it is so easy for a cruise operator to reduce its carbon footprint, why have more companies not jumped on the bandwagon?